State Fuel Assistance-

 HEAT Loan Program

 The HEAT Loan Program provides customers with no-interest and low-interest loans (up to 3%) to assist customers with the installation of qualified energy efficient improvements in their homes.
 The loans of up to $15,000 are available, with terms of up to 7 years.
-To apply for the loan, the customer must own and reside in a one to four family residence and obtain a Home Energy Assessment through the MassSAVE Program.
+To apply for the loan, the customer must own and reside in a one to four family residence For more information: Go to their website.

 Home Energy Assessments

 No-cost home energy assessment are available through participating utilities, such as NSTAR and Keyspan.
 Some homeowners may be eligible for rebates up to $1,500 to complete recommended energy efficiency measures.

 Contact Information: Contact your local utility to see if it offers home energy assessments, or call National Grid at 1-800-632-8300.